maxFullmer/MARIMBA/README.md

 **DAQ_Sampler**

-This driver was writen by using the template provided by MCC hosted on github at:
+This driver was written by using the template provided by MCC hosted on github at:

 https://github.com/wjasper/Linux_Drivers